zhizhizhizhizhi/tp/docs/UserGuide.md

 * Possible parameters:
     1. `german`: sorts by the alphabetical order of German phrases.
     1. `english`: sorts by the alphabetical order of English definitions.
+    1. `reversegerman`: sorts by the reverse alphabetical order of German phrases.
+    1. `reverseenglish`: sorts by the reverse alphabetical order of English phrases.
     1. `easytohard`: sorts by difficulty of flashcards, from easy to hard.
     1. `hardtoeasy`: sorts by difficulty of flashcards, from hard to easy.
 * To return the app to the default unsorted state (which is in chronological order), use the `list` command.